 - Develop a creative portfolio of financing solutions for small- and medium-size solar projects.

 NCSP builds on the successes of the Solar in Your Community Challenge to support the replication of new and existing community solar models by partnering with diverse stakeholders across the country that are interested in expanding affordable access to solar.
-Learn more about the origins of NCSP here.
+The program initially began in 2015 and received additional funding in 2019.
+Learn about the origins of NCSP.